Sisonke Msimang: Career

-Msimang's first job was in 1997 as a programme officer at the Australian High Commission in Pretoria, which is where she met her husband Simon White.
+Msimang's first job was in 1997 as a programme officer at the Australian High Commission in Pretoria, where she met her husband Simon White.

 From 2003 to 2005, Msimang worked as a gender advisor for UNAIDS to help forge HIV/AIDS policies specifically relating to African women and girls.
-From 2005 she was the Executive Director of the Open Society Initiative for Southern Africa until November 2012.
+From 2005, she was the executive director of the Open Society Initiative for Southern Africa, until November 2012.
 In June 2013, she took up a senior role in policy development at the Sonke Gender Justice Network, which worked with men and boys in promoting gender equality.

-Msimang has held fellowships at Yale University where she was a Yale World Fellow, the Aspen Institute and the University of the Witwatersrand in Johannesburg.
-She was also selected as a World Economic Fourm (WEF) Young Global Leader.
-She is also an honorary board member of the Democracy Works Foundation.

 Msimang began her writing career in earnest from 2013, writing regular columns for theDaily Maverick.
-In her first book, Always Another Country, she thanks editor Branko Brkic and CEO Styli Charalambous for 'giving me a start'.
+In her first book, Always Another Country, she thanks editor Branko Brkic and CEO Styli Charalambous for "giving me a start".

 She has been both storyteller and facilitator for The Moth and TED events, has hosted and participated in several Doha Debates, and in 2020 was the Literature and Ideas curator for Perth Writers Week.

-She won the Western Australian Writer's Fellowship at the 2020 Western Australian Premier's Book Awards.
+In March 2026, Msimang presented three podcast episodes for for ABC Radio National's Rewind series, under the title Boycott!, about the anti-apartheid activism both within and outside South Africa, including Australia's part in boycotts.

-As of 2021 Msimang is Head Story Trainer at the Centre for Stories in Perth.
+As of 2026 Msimang is Head Story Trainer at the Centre for Stories in Perth.

+Recognition and awards

+Msimang has held fellowships at Yale University (where she was a Yale World Fellow in 2012), the Aspen Institute, and the University of the Witwatersrand in Johannesburg.
+She was also selected as a World Economic Forum Young Global Leader.

+She was an honorary board member of the South African non-profit Democracy Works Foundation in 2016, and until at least 2024, but is no longer on the board.

+In 2020, Msimang won the Western Australian Writer's Fellowship at the Western Australian Premier's Book Awards.